← All workflows

 Does it identify counterarguments and jurisdictional splits?

 Yes.
-CaseMark dedicates an entire section to the strongest opposing authority, jurisdictional splits, and a relative strength assessment of competing positions.
-This gives you a complete picture of the legal landscape before crafting your litigation strategy.
+CaseMark dedicates an entire section to counterarguments, opposing authority, and jurisdictional splits, including a relative strength assessment so you can evaluate litigation risk and anticipate opposing counsel's arguments.

 Are the citations formatted in Bluebook style?

-CaseMark generates all citations in Bluebook format and includes verification notes so you can quickly confirm each authority.
-We always recommend a final review to ensure citation accuracy for your specific filing requirements.
+CaseMark generates all citations in Bluebook format and includes verification notes so attorneys can quickly confirm accuracy against their preferred legal databases such as Westlaw or Lexis.

 Related